-Jacqueline Maddron has been with the College Map for almost two years as a College Planner.
+Jacqueline Maddron has been with the College Map since March 2017 as a College Planner.
 She served in the Orange County Public Schools for over 14 years and most recently as a College and Career Specialist at the high school level with Orange County Public Schools, where she facilitated the college transition process for upcoming juniors and graduating seniors.
 She knows first-hand the importance of thoughtful college planning and the difference it can make in a student’s future.
 Her passion is working with high school students so they know the best course loads to take, the importance of test preparation and test taking, the financial aid and scholarship opportunities available to them, and the characteristics colleges and universities are looking for in student applications and interviews.
-Preparing to enter college is a stressful time for students – and parents!
-As a mother of a high school junior and current college student, she understands the real day to day pressures high school students face to get accepted into their school of choice.
+Preparing to enter college is a stressful time for students – and parents! two college students, she understands the real day to day pressures high school students face to get accepted into their school of choice.

 Her ongoing experience with public high schools brings a unique perspective to our team.
-Jacqueline has gone through the process at The College Map herself, and combined with her intricate knowledge of how public-school systems interface with college admissions offices, she is well versed in academic planning and how The College Map compliments the public-school resources available to students.
-Jacqueline is married to Kevin Maddron and they have two children – Nicholas is 20, a sophomore at The University of Florida and Grace is 16, a junior at Hagerty High School.
+Jacqueline has gone through the process at The College Map herself and combined with her intricate knowledge of how public-school systems interface with college admissions offices, she is well versed in academic planning and how The College Map compliments the public-school resources available to students.
+Jaqueline and Kevin have two children – Nicholas and Grace, both at The University of Florida.
 She received her Bachelor of Science in Political Science from the University of Central Florida in 1993.
-She enjoys spending time with her family, traveling and watching her children compete in their respective sport and hobbies.
+She enjoys spending time with her family, traveling and going to the beach!
 Jacqueline decided to join The College Map team because she truly believes every student needs an advocate – whether it be in their academic and career goals, financial situation, or just an ear to listen.

 Jennifer brings her unique perspective of the college application process to The College Map.
 A 1990 graduate from The University of the South with a Bachelor’s degree in English, she began her professional career in Healthcare Management with Orlando Health, where she remained for almost ten years.